 The financial statements of [Name of associate] are made up to [30 September] each year.
 This was the financial reporting date established when the associate was incorporated.
-For the purpose of applying the equity method of accounting, the financial statements of [Name of associate] for the year ended [30 September 20x3] have been used, and appropriate adjustments have been made for the effects of significant transactions between that date and 31 December 20x3.
+For the purpose of applying the equity method of accounting, the financial statements of [Name of associate] for the year ended [30 September 20x4] have been used, and appropriate adjustments have been made for the effects of significant transactions between that date and 31 December 20x4.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023 payables and provisions)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024